WildernessLabs/Documentation/docs/DevCamp2021/index.md

 ## Announcing Wilderness Labs Dev Camp 2021!

 We're doing it again!
 Another awesome day of great Meadow content.
-This years theme is building production-grade enterprise IoT solutios.
+This years theme is **building production-grade enterprise IoT solutions with Meadow**.

-Register now, and tune in on November 18th, 2021 for a full day of sessions and fun.
+Register now, and tune in on **November 18th, 2021** for a full day of sessions and fun.

 ## Register Now!